 At this point, a not insignificant paradox in the understanding of current quantum physics should be mentioned.
 We have discussed that the two properties of quantum particles – corpuscle and wave – cannot be measured at the same time.
 Therefore, we are not dealing with an absolute connection between these two half-measures, because space-time separates them from each other.
 On the other hand, we are also not dealing with an absolute separation because they obviously have to do with each other.
-It is as if they were neither absolutely separated nor absolutely connected.
+It is as if their properties were neither absolutely separated from each other nor absolutely connected to each other.
 Kind of paradoxical, isn’t it?

 The same is with the particles among themselves.
 All quantum particles are spatially separated.
-On the other hand, quantum physics comes to the realization that the whole is in the part.
-If the whole is in the part, each part must somehow be connected to the whole.
+On the other hand, quantum physics comes to the realization that the whole is in every part.
+If the whole is in every part, each part must somehow be connected to the whole.